-Importation of goods for internal (home) consumption (usually, the synonymous term “release for free circulation” is used in practice) on the Russian territory is the main customs regime for importation with the ensuing free circulation of the goods in Russia without any further customs restrictions or post-clearance customs control, provided that all applicable customs duties and taxes have been paid and non-tariff requirements have been met.
+The importation of goods for internal (domestic) consumption (usually, the synonymous term “release for free circulation” is used in practice) in Russian territory is the main customs regime for importation with the ensuing free circulation of goods in Russia without any further customs restrictions or post-clearance customs control, provided that all applicable customs duties and taxes have been paid and non-tariff requirements have been met.

 Local branches and representative offices of foreign companies can release goods for internal consumption in Russia, subject to certain conditions.

-Temporary import is considered a special “economic” customs regime, pursuant to which foreign goods are used for a certain period of time (the term of the temporary import) on Russian customs territory with full or partial exemption from import customs duties and taxes (i.e., import VAT and excise taxes, where applicable).
+Temporary import is considered a special economic customs regime, pursuant to which foreign goods are used for a certain period (the term of the temporary import) in Russian customs territory with full or partial exemption from import customs duties and taxes (i.e., import VAT and excise taxes, where applicable).

-Temporarily imported goods must remain unchanged, except for changes due to natural wear and tear or natural loss given normal transportation, shipment, storage, and use conditions.
-Russian importers are allowed to perform operations with temporarily imported goods required for their preservation, maintenance of products’ consumer features, and keeping the products in the condition they were in before they were cleared at customs for temporary importation into Russia.
+Temporarily imported goods must remain unchanged, except for changes due to natural wear and tear or natural loss given normal transportation, shipment, storage and use conditions.
+Russian importers are allowed to perform operations with temporarily imported goods required for their preservation, the maintenance of the consumer features of products and to keep the products in the condition they were in before they were cleared at customs for temporary importation into Russia.

-Certain products (e.g., pallets and other types of returnable packaging for goods temporarily imported to further international trade, tourism, science, culture, cinema and sporting relations, etc.) may be temporarily imported with full exemption from import customs payments.
+Certain products (e.g., pallets and other types of returnable packaging for goods temporarily imported to further international trade, tourism, science, culture, cinema and sporting relations) may be temporarily imported with full exemption from import customs payments.

 Where partial (rather than full) exemption from import customs payments is granted, the temporary import regime contemplates that 3% of the total amount of import customs payments (that would have been paid if the goods had been fully imported for free circulation) must be paid for each month the goods stay in Russia under this regime.

-The generally permitted term for temporary import is two years.
-Some statutory requirements should be met in order to be eligible for exemption from customs duties.
+The generally permitted term for temporary import is only two years.
+There are some statutory requirements that should be met to be eligible for exemption from customs duties.
 In particular, temporarily imported goods may not be sold or otherwise transferred to any third party.
-The customs authorities could also request security for import customs payments (most likely a bank guarantee or cash deposit) from the importer of record before applying the temporary import regime.
+The customs authorities can also request security for import customs payments (most likely a bank guarantee or cash deposit) from the importer of record before applying the temporary import regime.

-The maximum term for the storage of imported goods at a bonded warehouse is three years, with an option to extend this term with the permission of the customs authorities.
-Goods with a shorter useful life and/or sale terms must be assigned to other customs regimes and shipped from such bonded warehouses at least 180 days prior to the expiration of such term (except for products subject to accelerated deterioration with respect to which the term for storage at a bonded warehouse could be reduced).
+The maximum term for the storage of imported goods at a bonded warehouse is three years, with an option to extend this term with the permission of customs.
+Goods with a shorter useful life and/or sale term must be assigned to other customs regimes and shipped from such bonded warehouses at least 180 days prior to the expiration of such term (except for products subject to accelerated deterioration with respect to which the term for storage at a bonded warehouse could be reduced).

-The importer of record or other interested parties having placed imported goods in a bonded warehouse can sell or otherwise transfer them to third parties, with preservation of the same customs status and with the prior consent of the customs authorities, followed by a legal substitution of the importer of record by the third party that acquired these goods.
-Please note, however, that such a sale or transfer might be subject to local Russian taxation, since apart from the special customs regime a bonded warehouse is no different from any other warehouse located in Russian territory.
+The importer of record or other interested parties having placed imported goods in a bonded warehouse can sell or otherwise transfer them to third parties with the preservation of the same customs status and with the prior consent of the customs authorities, which is followed by the legal substitution of the importer of record by the third party that acquired these goods.
+Please note, however, that such sale or transfer might be subject to local Russian taxation because, apart from the special customs regime, a bonded warehouse is no different to any other warehouse located in Russian territory.

-Goods placed in a bonded warehouse can be further exported, placed under another customs regime, including importation for internal (home) consumption.
-When sold to Russian customers for free circulation on the local market, such goods should be declared for the “internal consumption” customs regime subject to payment of the relevant import customs duties and taxes.
+Goods placed in a bonded warehouse can be further exported and placed under another customs regime, including importation for internal (domestic) consumption.
+When sold to Russian customers for free circulation on the local market, such goods should be declared for the internal consumption customs regime with payment of the relevant import customs duties and taxes.

 Abandonment to the State

-Foreign goods imported into Russia may be abandoned to the Russian state, which is a special customs regime that the importer of record can select.
-Under this regime, the title to the imported goods is gratuitously transferred to the state without an obligation on the importer to pay any import customs duties and taxes, including the customs processing fee.
+Foreign goods imported into Russia may be abandoned to the Russian state, which is a special customs regime that can be selected by the importer of record.
+Under this regime, the title to the imported goods is gratuitously transferred to the state without an obligation of the importer to pay any import customs duties and taxes, including the customs processing fee.
 Imported products may be cleared under this regime with a permit from the customs authorities.
-This regime may be a convenient way to avoid unreasonable customs clearance costs if they become applicable to goods for any reason (e.g., customs have classified the goods under a code entailing a substantially higher import duty than the importer is ready to pay, or customs request a permit/license that the importer does not possess, and it is too costly/burdensome to ship the goods back from Russia).
+This regime may be a convenient way to avoid unreasonable customs clearance costs if they become applicable to goods for any reason (e.g., customs have classified the goods under a code entailing a substantially higher import duty than the importer is ready to pay, or customs request a permit/license that the importer does not possess and it is too costly/burdensome to ship the goods back from Russia).

-Re-export is the customs regime when goods initially delivered into the Russian territory may be taken out with the right to exemption from customs duties, fees and taxes or refund of customs duties, fees and taxes (if any paid).
-Generally, the re-export regime applies only to “foreign goods,” i.e., goods that were delivered into the Russian territory but have not undergone the entire customs clearance procedure and have not been released under a particular customs regime.
+Reexport is the customs regime when goods initially delivered into Russian territory may be taken out with the right to be exempted from customs duties, fees and taxes or refunded customs duties, fees and taxes (if paid).
+Generally, the reexport regime applies only to foreign goods, i.e., goods that were delivered into Russian territory but have not undergone the entire customs clearance procedure and have not been released under a particular customs regime.

-Generally, the re-export customs regime is not applicable to goods that were imported into Russia and released for free circulation in Russia.
-The re-export regime can be applied to goods released into free circulation in relation to which it has been established that when they crossed the Russian customs border they had defects or in some other way did not conform to the provisions of the foreign trade contract in terms of quality, quantity, description or packaging, and for this reason were returned to the supplier or another nominated person.
-Such goods may be placed under the customs regime of re- export, if they: (i) have not been used or modified, except if such use or modification was required for detection of defects; (ii) may be identified by the Russian customs authorities; (iii) have been re- exported within one year from the date of release into Russia; (iv) have been supported with the required documents that confirm the existence of lawful grounds for such re-export and observance of restrictions and prohibitions for import of goods as established by the legislation of Russia/the EAEU.
+Generally, the reexport customs regime is not applicable to goods imported into Russia and released for free circulation in Russia.
+The reexport regime can be applied to goods released into free circulation, in relation to which it has been established that when they crossed the Russian customs border they had defects or in some other way did not conform to the provisions of the foreign trade contract in terms of quality, quantity, description or packaging, and for this reason were returned to the supplier or another nominated person.
+Such goods may be placed under the customs regime of reexport, if they: (i) have not been used or modified, except if such use or modification was required for the detection of defects; (ii) may be identified by the Russian customs authorities; (iii) have been reexported within one year from the date of release into Russia; and (iv) have been supported with the required documents that confirm the existence of lawful grounds for such reexport and the observance of restrictions and prohibitions for the import of goods that are established by the legislation of Russia/the EAEU.

 Customs regimes introduced by the new Customs Code of the EAEU

-The new Customs Code of the EAEU formalized three customs regimes that were previously established and regulated by the legislation of the EAEU member states, namely special customs regime, free customs zone and free bonded warehouse regimes.
+The EAEU Customs Code formalized three customs regimes that were previously established and regulated by the legislation of the EAEU member states, namely the special customs regime, free customs zone and free bonded warehouse regimes.

-Special customs regime applies to certain types of foreign goods, i.e., goods that were imported into the EAEU territory, located and/or used within/or outside the EAEU territory.
-Free bonded warehouse is a customs regime, under which foreign goods and the goods originating from the EAEU are located and used in a free bonded warehouse without paying customs payments and observance of anti- dumping, countervailing and special safeguard measures.
-Under the customs free customs zone regime, foreign goods and the goods originating from the EAEU are located and used within a free economic zone.
-This customs regime allows such operations as local processing, manufacturing and repairing with respect to such goods to be performed within a certain period of time.
+The special customs regime applies to certain types of foreign goods, i.e., goods that were imported into EAEU territory, located and/or used within/or outside the EAEU territory.
+Free bonded warehouse is a customs regime under which foreign goods and the goods originating from the EAEU are located and used in a free bonded warehouse without paying customs payments and without observing anti- dumping, countervailing and special safeguard measures.
+Under the free customs zone regime, foreign goods and the goods originating from the EAEU are located and used within a free economic zone.
+This customs regime allows the performance of such operations as local processing, manufacturing and repairing with respect to such goods within a certain period.

-Under all the above customs regimes, the importers of record are exempt from paying customs payments and observance of anti-dumping, countervailing and special safeguard measures (provided that all requirements of this regime are fulfilled and goods are used in accordance with the regime).
+Under all the above customs regimes, the importers of record are exempt from paying customs payments and observing anti-dumping, countervailing and special safeguard measures (provided that all requirements of this regime are fulfilled and goods are used in accordance with the regime).